petrbroz/svf-utils/README.md

 ```

 If you don't want to read the entire model into memory (for example, when distributing
-the parsing of an SVF over multiple server instances), you can use methods like
+the parsing of an SVF over multiple servers), you can use methods like
 [SvfReader#enumerateFragments](https://petrbroz.github.io/forge-convert-utils/docs/classes/_svf_reader_.reader.html#enumeratefragments)
 or [SvfReader#enumerateGeometries](https://petrbroz.github.io/forge-convert-utils/docs/classes/_svf_reader_.reader.html#enumerategeometries)
 to _asynchronously_ iterate over individual elements: